(Book 2: Hello, Can You Fear Me?)

 ‘I’ll have to agree with Ravi on that,’ Subro said as Anurag hugged him in turn.
 ‘Leaving so soon after our little adventure; not even waiting till the party!’

 When Anurag straightened, his face was stretched in a smile.
 ‘I did what had to be done,’ he said.
 ‘You know that.
 Somebody needed to make those trips, see to it that everyone involved in the Company’s evil plans was brought to justice.
 After what they made my family go through, I had to make sure no one got away… Woah!
 Careful there!’
-He had looked back towards the chopper, where Sharmila had almost tripped while getting off.
+He had looked back toward the chopper, where Sharmila had almost tripped while getting off.
 ‘Who’s the girl?’ he asked.

 ‘Newest addition to our team,’ Subro answered, then whispered, ‘also Ravi’s romantic interest.’